rh-telco-tigers/complianceoperatorDemo/README.md

 ## Reviewing  the Results

-Once the complaince scan has completed, you can review the results of the scan.
+Once the compliance scan has completed, you can review the results of the scan.

 ```
 $ oc get ComplianceCheckResult -n openshift-compliance